Generic Name: clindamycin phosphate and benzoyl peroxide

-There are no well-controlled trials in pregnant women treated with Acanya Gel.
-It also is not known whether Acanya Gel can cause fetal harm when administered to a pregnant woman.
+There are no adequate and well-controlled studies in pregnant women treated with Acanya Gel.
 Acanya Gel should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Animal reproductive/developmental toxicity studies have not been conducted with Acanya Gel or benzoyl peroxide.
 Developmental toxicity studies of clindamycin performed in rats and mice using oral doses of up to 600 mg/kg/day (240 and 120 times amount of clindamycin in the highest recommended adult human dose based on mg/m2, respectively) or subcutaneous doses of up to 200 mg/kg/day (80 and 40 times the amount of clindamycin in the highest recommended adult human dose based on mg/m2, respectively) revealed no evidence of teratogenicity.

 It is not known whether clindamycin is excreted in human milk after topical application of Acanya Gel.
 However, orally and parenterally administered clindamycin has been reported to appear in breast milk.
 Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to use Acanya Gel while nursing, taking into account the importance of the drug to the mother.

 Safety and effectiveness of Acanya Gel in pediatric patients under the age of 12 have not been evaluated.